 - 12 ounces semi-sweet chocolate (coarsely chopped)

-- 1 cup (16 tablespoons) unsalted butter (room temperature)
+- 1 cup unsalted butter (16 tablespoons, at room temperature)

 - 1½ cups powdered sugar (sifted)